Transformer Wave Function for two dimensional frustrated magnets: emergence of a Spin-Liquid Phase in the

-\subsection{Lattice and symmetries}
+\section{Lattice and symmetries}

-The Shastry-Sutherland lattice is shown in Fig.~\ref{fig:lattice_sym}, where each site is labeled by the Cartesian coordinate $\boldsymbol{R}=(x,y)$, with $ x,y \in \mathbb{Z}$.
-The lattice is invariant under translations $T_x: (x,y) \rightarrow (x+2,y)$ and $T_y: (x,y) \rightarrow (x, y+2)$.
+The Shastry-Sutherland lattice is shown in Fig.~\ref{fig:lattice_sym}, where each site is labeled by the Cartesian coordinate ${\bf r}=a/2(x,y)$, where $x$ and $y$ are integers and $a=2$ is the length of the primitive lattice vectors ${\bf a}_1=(a,0)$ and ${\bf a}_2=(0,a)$.
+The lattice is invariant under translations $T_{{\bf a}_1}: (x,y) \rightarrow (x+a,y)$ and $T_{{\bf a}_2}: (x,y) \rightarrow (x, y+a)$.
 This symmetry can be easily encoded in the Transformer architecture by taking as input patches the four spins in an empty plaquette (i.e., plaquettes with no $J^\prime$ bonds), which constitute the unit cell and then choosing the translationally invariant attention weights, namely $\alpha_{i,j}=\alpha_{i-j}$.
 In addition, the lattice is invariant under the rotation with respect to the center of the empty plaquette at the origin of the lattice $R_{\pi/2}: (x,y) \rightarrow (-y+1,x)$ and the diagonal reflection $\sigma_{xy}: (x,y) \rightarrow (y+1,x-1)$.
-These symmetries can be enforced by a projector operator, leading to a total-symmetric state~\cite{nomuraimada2021,nomura2021,moritzschmitt2023}:
+For the ground state, which lies in the ${\bf K}a=(0,0)$ sector, all these symmetries can be enforced by a projector operator, leading to a total-symmetric state~\cite{nomuraimada2021,nomura2021,moritzschmitt2023}:

-where $r \in \{\mathbb{I}, \sigma_{xy}\}$ and $R \in \{\mathbb{I}, R_{\pi/2}, R^2_{\pi/2}, R^3_{\pi/2}\}$.
-Notice that the sum in Eq.~\eqref{eq:symm_psi} is over a fixed number of terms and does {\it not} scale with the size of the system.
-In general this procedure gets an improvement in the accuracy of the variational state, which is difficult to obtain by just increasing the number of variational parameters.
+where ${\rho} \in \{\mathbb{I}, \sigma_{xy}\}$ and ${\cal R} \in \{\mathbb{I}, R_{\pi/2}, R^2_{\pi/2}, R^3_{\pi/2}\}$.
+Notice that the sum is over a fixed number of terms and does {\it not} scale with the size of the system.
+In general, this procedure gets an improvement in the accuracy of the variational state, which is difficult to obtain by just increasing the number of variational parameters.
 The numerical simulations shown in this work are performed with the symmetrized state in Eq.~\eqref{eq:symm_psi}.
-Furthermore, the Monte Carlo sampling for obtaining the ground state can be limited in the $S_z = 0$ sector due to the $SU(2)$ symmetry of the Shastry-Sutherland model.